mickelindahl/docker_jenkins/README.md

 Under Anonymous user->job check read (view before?!?) status.

 ## Free-style project Node JS
-Select new item and build a free-style software project
+Select "New item", enter a name, choose "Freestyle project" and then hit OK.

 Under project configuration page head to Source Code Managment and select git.
 Enter git repository url and credentials (credentials need to be a user/password type).

-Unde build triggers check build when a change is pushed to github
+Unded "Build Triggers" check "Build when a change is pushed to GitHub"

+Under "Build Environment" check "Provide Node & npm bin/folder to PATH and choose your nore installtion

 ### TAP build status